Packers QB Aaron Rodgers in COVID-19 protocol, out Sunday - WHIZ News

 Rodgers isn’t the only Packers player to deal with the coronavirus recently.
 Wide receivers Davante Adams, a 2020 All-Pro, and Allen Lazard missed last week’s victory at Arizona because of COVID-19 protocols.

-The Packers placed both Rodgers and cornerback Isaac Yiadom on the reserve/COVID-19 list Wednesday.
+The Packers placed Rodgers and cornerback Isaac Yiadom on the reserve/COVID-19 list Wednesday.

 “It’s going around, and it happens,” running back Aaron Jones said.
 “I’ve had COVID.
 Many others in the locker room have had COVID.
 It’s just unfortunate.”